Blahblahlolhahaha/MusicPlayer/README.md

 * App startup is very slow
     * Album art loading slow
 * Artist tab causes app to crash if changed to that tab when app is just started
+* Some artists do not have albums shown
 ## TODO
 * Add playlists
 * Optimise code